acastroaraujo/ModelThinker/0-Introduction.md

     ## [1] 0.09

-It allows for a 9% chance that any given juror will be biased against "truth"!

-Let's see the effects of this smallish bias with arbitrary numbers of jurors.
+Let's see the effects of this smallish bias with arbitrary numbers of jurors and different priors.

 <img src="0-Introduction_files/figure-markdown_github/unnamed-chunk-12-1.png" style="display: block; margin: auto;" />